not-wlan/CoD4KeyGen/README.md

 ### Make sure that if you choose to supply a base that it has to be alphanumeric and all uppercase!

-## If you want to know how i made it feel free to contact me!
+## If you want to know how I made it work feel free to contact me!